IABTechLab/uid2docs/api/v1/guides/custom-publisher-integration.md

 [UID2 API Documentation](../../README.md) > [v1](../README.md) > [Integration Guides](README.md) > Custom Publisher Integration Guide

-# Server-Only UID2 Integration Guide
+# Server-Only UID2 Integration Guide (Deprecated)

+>IMPORTANT: The UID2 API v1 has been deprecated and will be supported only for the current users until March 31, 2023, when all v1 SDK files and endpoints, the v0 SDK files, and any unversioned endpoints will be removed.
+Be sure to [upgrade to the UID2 API v2](../../v2/upgrade-guide.md) by March 31, 2023.
+If you are new to the framework, use the [UID2 API v2](../../v2/README.md).

 This guide is intended for app developers and CTV broadcasters who would like to generate identity tokens utilizing UID2 for the RTB bid stream, while integrating directly with UID2 rather than UID2-enabled single-sign-on or identity providers.

 The guide outlines the [basic steps](#integration-steps) that you need to consider for your custom integration.
 For example, you need to decide how to implement user login and logout, how to manage UID2 identity information and use it for targeted advertising, how to refresh tokens, deal with missing identities, and handle user opt-outs.
-Here's an [example application](https://example-srvonly-integ.uidapi.com/) the demonstrates the workflow.
-For the application documentation, see [Server-Only UID2 Integration Example](https://github.com/UnifiedID2/uid2-examples/blob/main/publisher/server_only/README.md).
 See also [FAQs](#faqs).

 >TIP: To facilitate the process of establishing client identity using UID2 and retrieving advertising tokens, consider using the [Client-Side Identity JavaScript SDK](../sdks/client-side-identity-v1.md).
 For details, see [UID2 SDK Integration Guide](./publisher-client-side.md).